danielscholl/edge-validate/README.md

 az extension add --name k8s-configuration az extension add --name k8s-extension az extension add --name customlocation
 ```

 ## Setup an Azure Kubernetes Instance for reference validation

-An AKS instance is setup to be used as a reference point comparision of what can be done on AKS vs and ARC enabled AKS.
+An AKS instance is used as a reference point comparision of what and how things are done on AKS which can then be compared to an ARC enabled Cluster.

-[Managed Identities](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity) will be used in this AKS instance.
+[User Managed Identities](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity) will be used in the creation of this AKS instance.

+[Pod Managed Identities](https://docs.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) is a preview feature used to easily manage the primatives that allow pods to access Azure resources.

 ```bash